berkeley-scf/berkeley-scf.github.io/kb/common-computational-problems.md

 - **SSH connection times out or is very slow**
   - Check your network connection.
-  - Try a different login server (e.g., arwen vs. gandalf).
+  - Too many failed password attempts will cause you to be blocked.
+Try a different login server (e.g., arwen vs. gandalf).
   - See [SSH](../access/ssh.md) for connection tips.
   - If using X11 forwarding, try without it: `ssh -X` can be slow.